LorisNanni91/ProgettoRobotica/README.md

 <h1>Starting the simulation</h1>

 For launch the simulation, keep open Unity ad Python project (I used pycharm, but i have tried on vs code and works fine on there too), then start the main.py
 After start on Unity clicking play on editor.
+Is very important to start always **FIRST** Python and **AFTER** Unity.
 The simulation start when both program are running.

 ![alt text](https://github.com/LorisNanni91/ProgettoRobotica/blob/master/python.gif?raw=true)
 ![alt text](https://github.com/LorisNanni91/ProgettoRobotica/blob/master/unity.gif?raw=true)